-The poitron is the anti-particle of the electron.
-The Slow Positron Facility of the Photon Factory, equipped with a dedicated 55-MeV linac, provides a high intensity, pulsed slow positron beam.
-The beam is used for researches in solid state physics and atomic and molelcular physics.
+The positron is the anti-particle of the electron.
+The Slow Positron Facility of the Institute of Materials Structure Science, equipped with a dedicated 50-MeV electron linac, provides a high intensity, pulsed slow positron beam.
+The beam is used for researches in solid state physics and atomic and molecular physics.

-The linac operates in a short-pulse mode and a long-pulse mode, at frequencies of up to 50 Hz.
-The intensity of the beam has been increased tenfold to 5 × 107 slow positrons/s in the long pulse mode after improving the converter/moderator assembly for producing slow positrons in 2010 .
-The pulse width in the short-pulse mode operation became adjustable from 1 to 10 ns in 2011, while that in the long-pulse mode remains at 1 μs.
-The facility is operated by a professor (Dr. T. Hyodo), an assistant professor (Dr. K. Wada), and a research associate (Dr. I. Mochizuki) who accommodate the research projects of the users from other universities and institutes and conduct their own research as well.
+The electron linac operates in a short-pulse mode and a long-pulse mode, at frequencies up to 50 Hz.
+The present intensity of the beam is 1 × 108 slow positrons/s in the long pulse mode after renewing the converter/moderator assembly for producing slow positrons in 2020.
+The pulse width in in the long-pulse mode remains at 1.2 µs, while that in the short-pulse mode is adjustable from 1 to 10 ns.
+The staff operate the facility to accommodate the research projects of the users from other universities and institutes and conduct their own research as well.

 - Method for producing positrons